mo-azfar/OTRS-Customer-Portal-Additional-SignUp-Field/README.md

-3) For Country, I may want to make it as dropdown selection
+3) For Country, I may want to make it as dropdown selection.

-	a) defined it first in Custom/Kernel/Output/HTML/Layout.pm
+	a) So, defined it first in Custom/Kernel/Output/HTML/Layout.pm

 	Just before this block,

 		$Self->Block(
 			Name => 'CreateAccountLink',